opencpn-radar-pi/radar_pi/UPDATE_TEMPLATES.md

 ---------------------------------

 The basic check is `git status`.
-This will display a list of modified or added files. `git diff --staged <filename>` shows how a specific file is modified.
+This will display a list of modified or added files. `git diff --staged <filename>` lists files which are unmerged and thus needs handling.

 If the template files have local changes there might be conflicts.
 These can be resolved manually by editing the conflicting file.